maiahirsch/maiahirsch.github.io/docs/lab12.md

 ## The DMP Speed Problem

-Early attempts showed the car responding to ti[[ing but never catching up with the fall.
+Early attempts showed the car responding to tipping but never catching up with the fall.
 I first assumed that this was a gains problem and spent significant time tuning Kp and Kd across a wide range.
 Videos of these attempts are included below.
-No matter how aggressively I tuned, the car should just fall before the motors could response in time.
+No matter how aggressively I tuned, the car should just fall before the motors could respond in time.

 The real issue turned out to be the DMP output rate.
 My initialize_DMP() had: